Welkro/Tides-and-Currents-Predictions/README.md

 ### Fetching Data from NOAA's API

 NOAA's API provides updates every 6 minutes, which means that **true real-time visualization** isn't feasible.
-However, using  **simulated playback** , we can mimic real-time updates by progressively displaying historical data.
-Below is the method we use to fetch and store the data:
+However, using **simulated playback**, we can mimic real-time updates by progressively displaying historical data.

-NOAA's API provides updates at regular intervals, specifically every 6 minutes.
-Due to this, actual **real-time visualization** isn't feasible.
-However, by simulating the data playback, we can progressively display historical data in a way that mimics real-time updates.
 Below is the method we use to fetch and store the data:

 ```python
 # Fetch data and store it